 - You can pick it up in person from the law enforcement agency that investigated your accident.

 - You can have your personal injury lawyer obtain the report for you.

 The report serves as an objective account of what happened.
-It includes insurance information for both parties, and it will be an important part of any insurance claim for injuries or vehicle damage.
-If the police did not come to the scene of the accident, there will not be an accident report.
+It includes insurance information for both parties, and it will be an essential part of any insurance claim for injuries or vehicle damage.
+If the police did not come to the scene of your wreck, there would not be an accident report.

-Police reports are available for download at the website buycrash.com, which sells accident reports for many states, including Georgia.
+Police reports are available for download at buycrash.com, which sells accident reports for many states, including Georgia.
 You can order a report without knowing the name of the law enforcement agency that investigated the accident, but you will need the following:

 - The last name of one of the drivers involved in the accident

 - Either the VIN of one of the vehicles, the report number, or the driver’s license number of one of the drivers

 If the report is available, you can download it for a fee of typically under $20.
 If it is not yet available, you can ask to be emailed when the report is ready.

 How Can You Get a Police Report from Local Law Enforcement?